 Crops grown in 3MW had much better growth and yield traits, resulting in higher seed and straw yields compared to crops grown in 1, 5 and 7 MW.
 The variety Phule Samruddhi (V2) showed considerable improvements in growth and yield contributing traits which led to superior seed and straw yields in comparison to other varieties.
 It was also observed that when summer paddy variety Phule Samruddhi was transplanted in 3MW then it gave the highest yield as compared to the other varieties transplanted in other meteorological week.
 Transplanting of summer paddy during 3 MW favourably influenced all the growth and yield components than transplanting in 1 and 7 MW but it was comparable with transplanting of summer paddy in 5 MW.
 It would be, therefore, advisable to transplant summer paddy during 3 MW to 5 MW for obtaining the sustainable yield.
-Among the four different varieties of summer paddy, VDN-99-29 (Phule Samruddhi) recorded significantly higher growth and yield components resulted in increased yield as compared to IET-13549 (Bhogawati) and VDN-99-1 (Phule Kolam) but it was comparable with VDN-3-51-18 (Indrayani).
-It would be, therefore, suggested to farmer to adopt VDN-99-29 (Phule Samruddhi) or VDN-3-51-18 (Indrayani) varieties for summer paddy cultivation under Vadgaon Maval conditions.VDN-99-29 (Phule Samruddhi) variety of paddy was transplanted during 3 MW and 5 MW favourably influenced growth and yield components as compared to other interactions formed due to transplanting windows and varieties.
+Among the four different varieties of summer paddy, VDN-99-29 (Phule Samruddhi) recorded significantly higher growth and yield components resulted in increased yield as compared to IET-13549 (Bhogawati) and VDN-99-1 (Phule Kolam) but it was comparable with VDN-3-51-18 (Indrayani) The weather conditions are not specified to assess these results.It would be, therefore, suggested to farmer to adopt VDN-99-29 (Phule Samruddhi) or VDN-3-51-18 (Indrayani) varieties for summer paddy cultivation under Vadgaon Maval conditions.VDN-99-29 (Phule Samruddhi) variety of paddy was transplanted during 3 MW and 5 MW favourably influenced growth and yield components as compared to other interactions formed due to transplanting windows and varieties.
 It would be, therefore, advisable to transplant summer paddy variety VDN-99-29 (Phule Samruddhi) during 3 MW and 5 MW for obtaining the higher yield.

-REFERENCES
+REFERENCES The references are not numbered but rather listed in alphabetical order.
+Furthermore, of the 34 references cited, only 9 are in the text.
+To be corrected.

 Aghamolki, M. T. K., Yusop, M. K., Jaafar, H. Z., Sharifh, K., Musa, M. H. and Zandi, P. (2015) Preliminary analysis of growth and yield parameters in rice cultivars when exposed to different transplanting dates.
 Electronic Journal of Biology, 11: 4.

 Abou-khalifa, A. A. (2005) Physiological behavior of same rice cultivars under different sowing dates and seedling ages.
 The 11th con.
 Argon.
 Dept., Fac., Agric., Assiut University, Nov., 15- 16.
+Reference does not exist in the text

 Acutis, M., (1993) Growth analysis of Japonica rice (Oryza sativa L.) with different temperatures of irrigation water (Piedmont).
 Revistadi Agronomia, 27, 273-281.
+Reference does not exist in the text

 Bouyoucos, G. J. (1962) Hydrometer method improved for making particle size analysis of soils.
 Agronomy Journal 54, 464-465.

 Bali, A. S., Sharma, R. C., & Verma, V. (1995) Effect of transplanting date on maturity of different rice cultivars.
 Indian Journal of Agronomy, 40, 212–215.
+Reference does not exist in the text

 Bonman, J. M., Estrada, B. A., Kim, C. K., Ra, D. S. and Lee, E. J. (1991) Assessment of blast disease and yield loss in susceptible and partially resistant rice cultivars in two irrigated lowland environments.
 Plant Disease, 75, 462-466.
+Reference does not exist in the text

 Chopra, V. L., Sharma, R. K., and Kumar, A. (2006) Effect of transplanting time on flowering and yield in rice.
 Oryza, 43, 128–133.
+Reference does not exist in the text

 Damahe, J. D. (2016) Economics of production and marketing of kharif vs summer paddy in Gondia district of Maharashtra’.
 Diss.
 Mahatma Phule Krishi Vidyapeeth, Rahuri .
+Reference does not exist in the text